 State-level chambers often have similar missions.
 Let's continue to use the Ohio Chamber of Commerce as an example.

-Any business, small or large, can become a member so long as they hail from Ohio.
+Small or large businesses can become a member of this organization if they hail from Ohio.

 The Greater Cleveland Partnership, Cleveland's Chamber of Commerce, is one of the largest metropolitan chambers in the United States.

-All chambers of commerce have similar missions, but each goes about accomplishing it in different ways.
+All chambers of commerce have similar missions, but each goes about accomplishing it differently.

 Membership costs vary depending on the size of your business and number of employees you have, but most charge around $300 - $400 per year.